 The Mole: Subverted.
 There actually is a mole, but he's harmless.
 The real leak is Faith's habit of talking in her sleep.
 Not so subverted with Mel, Cerise, and Jacqui, who are all unwitting Charybdis High School sleeper agents.

-Not Herself: Skye after heeding the words a mysterious voice and going through a doorway.
+Not Himself: Skye after listening to a mysterious voice and going through a doorway.
 Before she was rather timid and gentle.
-But upon crashing a party thrown for Callista, she's now voluptuous and threatening (if only in a playful way).
+But upon crashing a party thrown for Callista, she's voluptuous and threatening (if only in a playful way).

 Not-So-Harmless Villain: Jacqui had been shown using simple glamors and such until her duel (save only for one point apparently charging up an offensive spell).
 Then she goes and shows that illusions can be quite useful in combat.